compactcode/dot-files/readme.md

 The font is [Source Code Pro](http://adobe-fonts.github.io/source-code-pro/).

-Window opacity and drop shadows are applied using compton.
+Window opacity and drop shadows are applied using picom.

 ## Key Bindings